 If there was one meeting between these two teams that captured the intensity and pressure of this rivalry, then it was the 0-0 draw at Old Trafford in September 2003.

-The ground that day felt like a powder keg that was ready to blow at any second, with players on both sides frequently getting into heated exchanges.
+The ground that day felt like a powder keg ready to blow at any second, with players on both sides frequently getting into heated exchanges.
 A brawl almost broke out after Patrick Vieira was handed a second yellow card for lashing out at Ruud van Nistelrooy, with Roy Keane of all people acting as peacemaker.

 The match finally reached boiling point in the dying minutes though, as the hosts were awarded a penalty for, let’s be honest, a Diego Forlan dive.
 Ruud stepped up but smashed his effort off the crossbar, ricocheting off the woodwork with a thunderous thwack.